 India Research Visit Ayurveda Nutrition and Vipassana Meditation 2019:

-My teaching focuses on strategic communication with a specific interest in health, technology, and the digital realm.
+My teaching at SU focuses on strategic communication with a specific interest in health, technology, and the digital realm.

 Outside the classroom, I am enthusiastic about supporting my students in their graduate school applications, fellowship applications, and job applications.
-I am always willing to listen, read, provide feedback, and share advice with my students on how to engage with the learning content from class in ways that can translate to their lived contexts and support their professional and career goals.
+My focus is on engagement with the learning content in ways that can translate to lived contexts and goals meaningfully.

 Here is a sample of student comments from my 2019 fall Health Communication class semester-long civic engagement project.